-We consider the impact, under real-time learning, of a negative expectations shock.
-We start in the targeted steady-state, with $\pi^ = 1.02$ and $c^ = 0.52864$.
-Then at t = 1 there is a negative shock to expectations, in which π^e falls to 1.01 and c^e falls to 0.486.
-This is a substantial fall in consumption expectations, of just over 8%, combined with a drop in inflation expectations.
+We start in the targeted steady state, with $\pi^ = 1.02$ and $c^ = 0.52864$ .
+Then, at t = 1 there is a negative shock to expectations, in which $\pi^e$ falls to 1.01 and $c^e$ falls to 0.486.
+This is a substantial fall in consumption expectations, of just over 8 percent, combined with a drop in inflation expectations.
 The magnitude of these expectation shocks, which we treat as an exogenous pessimistic shift that is not rooted in fundamentals, turns out to be just sufficient to put the economy on a path toward a deflationary spiral under normal policy.
-We consider the impact if our recommended policy is not implemented until $t_1 = 150$ vs. implementation at $t_1 = 80$, and we compare both to the outcomes if recommended policy is initially in place.
-Figures 7 -9 give the results in the form of time paths of π, π^e, c, c^e, R, g and b.
+We consider the impact if our recommended policy is not implemented until $t_1 = 150$ versus implementation at $t_1 = 80$ , and we compare both to the outcomes if recommended policy is initially in place.
+Figures 7-9 give the results in the form of time paths of $\pi$ , $\pi^e$ , c, $c^e$ , R, g, and b.

-For $t_1 = 150$ the Figures show consumption diverging to low values before the augmented policies are introduced.
+For $t_1 = 150$ , the figures show consumption diverging to low values before the augmented policies are introduced.
 Inflation is on a steady downward trajectory when only normal policy rules are in place.
-Introduction of the aggressive policies at t_1 leads to a recovery of inflation and consumption to the targeted steady-state values.
-It is seen that interest rates fall to the floor level \hat{R} and debt gradually rises under the normal policy regime in which government spending is constant.
-At time 170, when the augmented policies are introduced, this leads to an increase in government spending and consequently a further substantial increase in debt in a short interval in time.
-With the new policy government spending is gradually reduced as expectations of inflation and consumption recover.
+Introduction of the aggressive policies at $t_1$ leads to a recovery of inflation and consumption to the targeted steady-state values.
+It is seen that interest rates fall to the floor level $\hat{R}$ and debt gradually rises under the normal policy regime in which government spending is constant.
+At time 150, when the augmented policies are introduced, this leads to an increase in government spending and consequently a further substantial increase in debt in a short interval in time.
+With the new policy, government spending is gradually reduced as expectations of inflation and consumption recover.
 This also allows debt to return gradually to the steady state.
-Interest rates also return to normal levels and inflation converges towards π^ .
+Interest rates also return to normal levels and inflation converges toward $\pi^$ .